-Our team of family law and divorce lawyers has over the years gained extensive experience and streamlined our approach to litigation into a skill.
+Our team of Family Law Attorneys & Divorce Lawyers has over the years gained extensive experience and streamlined our approach to litigation into a skill.
 Our institutional knowledge gained from being a mainstream commercial law firm provides a unique set of skills to our team of specialist family law and divorce lawyers.

 We have had the privilege of not only helping many clients with quick and effortless uncontested divorce settlements but also fighting aggressively for others in complex and trying disputes relating to child custody (care and contact) and the enforcement of accrual claims in divorces.

-As a result of the emotive environment, which is often concomitant to divorce and family law disputes, our divorce lawyers focus on providing our clients with no-nonsense advice which is to the point and based on the principal of obtaining a solution which makes practical and commercial sense.
+As a result of the emotive environment, which is often concomitant to divorce settlements and family law disputes, our Family Law Attorneys and our divorce lawyers focus on providing our clients with no-nonsense advice which is to the point and based on the principle of obtaining a solution which makes practical and commercial sense.

-Some of the services in our family law department include:
+Some of the services of our Family Law Attorneys include:

 When a client is going through a divorce, our divorce lawyers are mindful and sensitive to the fact that such a client should not be burdened with legal uncertainty and excessive legal fees.
 We understand that any divorce is a stressful and emotional event and we aim to assist our clients as swiftly and efficiently as possible.